afni/ademo_MACAQUE_DEMO_REST/main_dir_v2/README.txt

 INPUTS and DATA

-  ++ Raw (=input) data directory tree:
++ Raw (=input) data directory tree:

   data_00_basic/
   ├── sub-01/
   │   ├── README.txt
   │   └── ses-01/
   │       ├── anat/
   │       │   └── sub-01_T1w.nii.gz
   │       └── func/
   │           ├── sub-01_ses-01_task-rest_run-01_mion.nii.gz
   │           └── sub-01_ses-01_task-rest_run-02_mion.nii.gz
   ├── sub-02/
   │   ├── README.txt
   │   └── ses-01/
   │       ├── anat/
   │       │   └── sub-02_T1w.nii.gz
   │       └── func/
   │           ├── sub-02_ses-02_task-rest_run-01_mion.nii.gz
   │           └── sub-02_ses-02_task-rest_run-02_mion.nii.gz
   ├── sub-03
   ... etc. ...

   where:
     *T1w*.nii.gz       : anatomical (T1w) dataset, whole brain, with skull

     *task-rest*.nii.gz : resting state functional (EPI) datasets, which are raw EPIs

-  ++ Reference template directory: ./NMT_v2.1_sym/
++ Reference template directory: ./NMT_v2.1_sym/

   This contains macaque standard space data downloaded with
   @Install_NMT, including datasets at 0.5 mm iso voxel size:

     NMT2_*SS.nii.gz     : skullstripped template, in/defining NMT2
                           space (for more info, see Jung et al., 2020)

     CHARM*_*.nii.gz     : CHARM atlas in the NMT2 space
                           (for more info, see Jung et al., 2020)

     ... and many more datasets and supplementary files

 --------------------------------------------------------------------------

 SCRIPTS

++ Overview/running

   Processing scripts are all contained in the ./scripts/ directory.

   Each script comes in a pair, such as do_13_aw.tcsh and run_13_aw.tcsh:

     do_*.tcsh     : a script to process one subject

     run_*.tcsh    : a script to loop over one or more subjects, calling the associated do_*.tcsh script

   The processing scripts are made to be run from the scripts/ directory.
 To process the data, users should execute the run_*.tcsh scripts, such as with:

     tcsh run_20_ap_vox.tcsh

   The following pairs are included (each to be run):

 + do_13_aw.tcsh, via run_13_aw.tcsh

   Run @animal warper to calculate nonlinear warps from the anatomical to a template space (here, NMT); map additional data (e.g., atlases and segmentations) between the spaces; also estimate skullstripping/brainmasking of the anatomical volume.

   These scripts populate the data_13_aw/ directory.
 Output data
   include:

     - the warps to- and from- standard space
     - a skull-stripped version of the anatomical
     - a whole brain mask of the anat
     - a copy of the NMT warped to the anat orig space
     - a copy of the D99 atlas warped to the anat orig space
     - surface versions of the atlases and 'driver' scripts to visualize
     - QC images of this processing (alignments, etc.)

 + do_20_ap_vox.tcsh, via run_20_ap_vox.tcsh

   Run afni_proc.py to generate a full FMRI processing script for *voxelwise* analysis, and carry out the processing.
 This command uses the output of the *13_aw* scripts.

   A number of reasonable processing parameters have been chosen (censoring params, pretty light blurring, etc.), but could certainly be tweaked.

 + do_22_ap_roi.tcsh, via run_22_ap_roi.tcsh

   Run afni_proc.py to generate a full FMRI processing script for *ROI-based* analysis, and carry out the processing.
 This command uses the output of the *13_aw* scripts.

   A number of reasonable processing parameters have been chosen (censoring params, etc.), but could certainly be tweaked.

-   + ****
++ do_30_pp_roi.tcsh, via run_30_pp_roi.tcsh

-    3dNetCorr + fat_mat2d_plot.py :
-                         Use the provided atlases and calculate
-                         correlation matrices for each subject (using
-                         the afni_proc.py output that did *not*
-                         include smoothing).
-The latter program makes
-                         images of the matrices
+  Run some basic post-processing of interest.
+Specifically, use the data that was processed for ROI-based analysis and calculate functional correlation matrices, based on average time series after afni_proc.py-processing, using ROIs from the @animal_warper mapping.

+  AFNI's 3dNetCorr is used to calculate the matrices, and fat_mat2d_plot.py is used to make plots of each (SVG files, so they can be zoomed arbitrarily).
+We use the CHARM atlas for this example.

 --------------------------------------------------------------------------

-QC OUTPUTS FROM PROCESSING
+QC OUTPUTS FROM PROCESSING (EXAMPLES)

 There are QC_* directories that show the QC images of the
 @animal_warper (AW) and afni_proc.py (AP) processing for each subject.
 (This demo is already fairly large, and downloading all processed data is unrealistic.)

-    QC_data_13_aw      : QC images of the volumetric output from AW.
+   + QC_data_13_aw      : QC images of the volumetric output from AW.
 These are just JPGs and PNGs, so use any image viewer to browse.

-    QC_data_2?_ap*     : QC HTMLs produced by afni_proc.py to summarize
+   + QC_data_2?_ap*     : QC HTMLs produced by afni_proc.py to summarize
                          and check each block of processing.
 These can be viewed in a browser, e.g., using: